hasiegler/Netflix_Analysis/README.md

 The Shiny app in this repository can be found in the link above, which allows the user to interactively perform an EDA on Netflix movies and shows.
 The Shiny app is intended to demonstrate some ways to perform an exploratory data analysis, using Netflix shows and movies as an example.

+See the file [data_manipulation.md](https://github.com/hasiegler/Netflix_Analysis/blob/master/data_manipulation.md) for the code used to clean and manipulate the data to prepare it for the Shiny app.
-See the file [app.R](https://github.com/hasiegler/Netflix_Analysis/blob/master/app.R) for the code used to create the Shiny app and the data manipulations.
+See the file [app.R](https://github.com/hasiegler/Netflix_Analysis/blob/master/app.R) for the code used to create the Shiny app.